-181. Walleye Wind confirmed that DOC-EERA's proposed edits and additions to Section 7.2 of the to the DSP are acceptable, with the addition of the following language: "In the event that Walleye Wind and a non-participant landowner with modelled expected shadow flicker of 30 hours or more a year reach a mutual agreement on the mitigation of the shadow flicker, Walleye Wind is not required to implement a Shadow Flicker Management Plan for that non-participant.
+181. Walleye Wind confirmed that DOC-EERA's proposed edits and additions to Section 7.2 of the to the DSP are acceptable.
+Walleye Wind proposed with the addition of the following additional language: "In the event that Walleye Wind and a non-participant landowner with modelled expected shadow flicker of 30 hours or more a year reach a mutual agreement on the mitigation of the shadow flicker, Walleye Wind is not required to implement a Shadow Flicker Management Plan for that non-participant.
 Walleye Wind will notify the Commission of any such mutual agreement on the mitigation of shadow flicker."
+In its letter filed on June 16, 2021, EERA responded, however, that it did not support Walleye Wind's proposed addition to EERA's proposed modification to Section 7.2 of the DSP.
+EERA stated that the intent of the Shadow Flicker Management Plan is to avoid, minimize, and mitigate the experience of shadow flicker at a receptor and that it is unclear to EERA what kind of mutual agreement would not be considered mitigation.
+EERA also expressed concern that a "mutual agreement" outside of the scope of the Shadow Flicker Management Plan may not be transferable to future landowners of the nonparticipating parcels.
+240

-182. The record shows that such a provision addresses the DOC-EERA's concerns with potential impacts on non-participating landowners and allows Walleye Wind to address any concerns directly with the landowner.
+182. The record shows that such a provision addresses-the DOC-EERA's proposed change to DSP Section 7.2-without the additional language offered by Walleye Wind-is a reasonable mitigation measureconcerns with potential impacts on non-participating landowners and allows Walleye Wind to address any concerns directly with the landowner.
 Therefore, Walleye Wind has demonstrated that it will reasonably mitigate impacts from shadow flicker.